Appstle | eCommerce Membership Mistakes That Are Costing You Sales

 9. Not segmenting customers

 One of the biggest mistakes that businesses make when implementing an eCommerce membership program is not segmenting their customers.
-Not all customers are the same, and they have different needs, preferences, and purchase behaviors.
+Not all customers are the same; they have different needs, preferences, and purchase behaviors.
 By segmenting your customers into different groups based on these factors, you can tailor your membership program to meet their specific needs and provide a personalized experience that they will appreciate.

 For example, you can segment your customers based on their purchase history, demographics, geographic location, or interests.
 This will help you understand what type of perks and benefits to offer to each segment, how to communicate with them, and how to target them with relevant promotions and offers.
 By doing so, you can increase customer satisfaction, retention, and revenue.